Metric Statistics: Exploration and Inference for Random Objects With Distance Profiles: Two-sample Inference With Distance Profiles

 \subsection{Construction of a Two-Sample Test}

-Let $(\O,d)$ be a totally bounded and separable metric space.
-Consider a probability space $(S,\mathcal{S},\prob)$, where $\mathcal{S}$ is the Borel sigma algebra on a domain $S$ and $\prob$ is a probability measure.
-A random object $X$ is a measurable map, $X\colon S\rightarrow\O$.
-Let $P_1$ be the law of $X$, i.e., a Borel probability measure such that $P_1(A) = \prob (\{s\in S: X(s) \in A\})$, for any Borel measurable $A\subseteq\O$.
-Let $X_1, X_2, \dots X_n$ be a sample of random objects taking values in $\O$, generated according to the distribution $P_1$ on $\O$.
-Let $Y_1, Y_2, \dots, Y_m$ be another sample of $\O$-valued random objects generated analogously according to the Borel probability measure $P_2$.
+Assume that $X_1, X_2, \dots, X_n$ is a sample of random objects taking values in $\O$, generated according to a Borel probability measure $P_1$ on $\O$, and that $Y_1, Y_2, \dots, Y_m$ is another sample of $\O$-valued random objects generated analogously according to a Borel probability measure $P_2$.
 Two-sample testing in this setting concerns the null \eqref{eq:null} and alternative \eqref{eq:alternative} hypotheses

 Nonparametric two-sample tests have been studied extensively in many settings.
 To extend this classical problem to object data poses new challenges.
 Existing methods that are based on distances, such as the graph based tests \citep{chen:17:3} and the energy test \citep{szek:04}, either require tuning parameters for their practical implementation or lack theoretical guarantees on the power of the test, particularly when using permutation cut-offs for type I error control.
 We propose here a two-sample test based on the distance profiles of the observations.
 The proposed test is tuning parameter free, has rigorous asymptotic type I error control under $H_0$ \eqref{eq:null} and is guaranteed to be powerful against contiguous alternatives for sufficiently large sample sizes.
-While part of the Rietz Lecture and derived independently, our test statistic is similar in spirit to a test proposed in \cite{wang:23:3}, where we note that our results are derived under weaker assumptions and provide, in addition to consistency under the null hypothesis, power guarantees under contiguous alternatives, as well as theoretical guarantees for the corresponding permutation tests.
+While it was presented at the Rietz Lecture and derived independently, our test statistic is similar in spirit to a test proposed in \cite{wang:23:3}.
+We note that our results are derived under weaker assumptions and provide, in addition to consistency under the null hypothesis, power guarantees under contiguous alternatives, as well as theoretical guarantees for the corresponding permutation tests.

 We require some notations.
 For $\omega \in \Omega$, the distance profile of $\o$ with respect to $X \sim P_1$ and $Y \sim P_2$ respectively are given by $F_{\o}^X(\cdot)$ and $F_{\o}^Y(\cdot)$, where for $u \in \mathbb{R}$,